sshafeez/jekyll-now/_posts/2019-5-1-Selective_Image_Compression.md

 <!--more-->

-Our attempts to represent an n-dimension row or column vector in a matrix with a projection onto a subspace of less than n dimensions.
+Our algorithm attempts to represent an n-dimension row or column vector in a matrix with a projection onto a subspace of less than n dimensions.
 The fewer dimensions, the faster the matrix multiplication but also the more the distortion.
 Here a 3D vector is being projected onto a  2D subspace M. The algorithm tries to pick a better subspace that would be closer to the original vector.

 ![alt text](/assets/projects/projectionOntoPlane.png)

 The algorithm minimizes the distortion by building up a subspace for each vector in a way that minimizes error.
 The result of this is that parts of the image are untouched, while others are compressed.
-Compared to a known method like SVD compression, you can see that the way the distortion is distributed is more discrete.
+Compared to a known method like SVD compression, you can see that the way the spread of distortion is more discrete.

 ![alt text](/assets/projects/CompressedM.png)